AReid987/deep-research/README.md

 # Open Deep Research

+An Research Assistant

-An AI-powered research assistant that performs iterative, deep research on any topic by combining search engines, web scraping, and large language models.
+- Performs iterative, deep research on any topic
+- Combines
+    - search engines
+    - web scraping
+    - large language models.

-The goal of this repo is to provide the simplest implementation of a deep research agent - e.g. an agent that can refine its research direction overtime and deep dive into a topic.
-Goal is to keep the repo size at <500 LoC so it is easy to understand and build on top of.
+The Agent can refine its research direction overtime and deep dive into a topic

-If you like this project, please consider starring it and giving me a follow on [X/Twitter](https://x.com/dzhng).
-This project is sponsored by [Aomni](https://aomni.com).

 ## How It Works